unbit/uwsgi-docs/WebSockets.rst

 The uWSGI websockets implementation is compiled in by default

 Websocket support is sponsored by 20Tab S.r.l. http://20tab.com/

+They released a full game (a bomberman clone based on uWSGI websockets api): https://github.com/20tab/Bombertab

 An echo server
 **************